andrewharvey/abs2pgsql/2011-census/README.md

     ./src/00-repack-datapack-dvd.sh /media/cdrom

+If you choose to use these repacks you will need to extract the .tar.xz into a directory named `DataPacks` within the 2011-census directory from this repository.

+If you choose to download the data from the ABS web site you will need to ensure you extract that data into the same structure that you would get from extracting my repacked tar.xz.

 # Target PostgreSQL Schema
-These scripts don't to a straight load, if they did it would be much simpler as you could just COPY from the source csv files.
+These scripts don't to a straight load, if they did it would be much simpler as you could just `COPY` from the source csv files.
 However my aim was to produce an object-relational schema rather than the flat schema of the source csv files.